-This first prototype was tested by the client who gave provided feedback about the convenience and practicality of the device, specifically the angle of tilt of the iPhone and the effectiveness of the weights in keeping the iPhone stationery.
-Based on his feedback, the prototype will be modified and improvements made to suit his requirements.
+This preliminary prototype was tested by the client who provided feedback about the convenience and practicality of the device, specifically the angle of tilt of the iPhone and the effectiveness of the weights in keeping the iPhone stationery (see testing section, below).
+Based on his feedback, the prototype was further modified (see final prototype construction, below).